xvik/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ## Dropwizard startup error

-!!! warning
-    StartupErrorRule is deprecated, but as spock still depends on junit4 (waiting for spock2) there are no alternatives.

 `StartupErrorRule` may be used to intercept dropwizard `#!java System.exit(1)` call.
 But it will work different then for junit:
 `then` section is always called with exception (`CheckExitCalled`).